Metric minimizing surfaces revisited: Disc retracts

 \section{Disc retracts}

-A disc retract as defined above is nothing but the image of strong deformation retraction of $\DD$; the restriction of retraction to the boundary can be taken as the corresponding boundary curve.
+A disc-retract as defined above is nothing but the image of strong deformation retraction of $\DD$; the restriction of the retraction to the boundary can be taken as the corresponding boundary curve.
 We will not need this statement, but it follows from Moore's quotient theorem quoted below.